Lead poisoning

 A child from an old house (pre-1978) presents with abdominal pain, irritability, and microcytic anemia → think lead poisoning, not iron deficiency.

-• Peripheral smear shows basophilic stippling.
+• Peripheral smear shows coarse basophilic stippling.

 تذكر